YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-DECLOCATION*

 Specifies an offset with the file header.
-If -VALUE is specified (in decimal), YottaDB/GT.M puts it at that location.
+If -VALUE is specified (in decimal), YottaDB puts it at that location.

 Use only with: -FILEHEADER

 -E[NCRYPTION_HASH]

 Changes the hash of the password stored in the database file header if and when you change the hash library.
-For more information on key management and reference implementation, refer to Chapter 12: “Database Encryption”.
+For more information on key management and reference implementation, refer to `Chapter 12: “Database Encryption” <https://docs.yottadb.com/AdminOpsGuide/encryption.html>`_.

 .. note::
    An incorrect hash renders the database useless.